Jueteng: History

+Owing to its history in mainland China, specifically Coastal China, it was more popularly and historically known in 花會 (flower meeting; (figurative) to meet and spend), read in Amoy Hokkien 花會 (hoe-hē, to meet and spend) and in Mandarin 花會 (huāhuì) and in Cantonese 花會 (faa^{1} wui^{6-2}).
+The gambling numbers game started out around the time of the early Ming Dynasty period and grew in popularity during the late Qing dynasty period and spread from Fujian, Guangdong, Guangxi, Shanghai, Zhejiang, Jiangsu, Tianjin, Beijing, and spread further across Inland China and abroad, such as in Taiwan and the Philippines.
+It was banned last in China in 1949, but the practice continued in secret under the informal economy and the authorities of British Hong Kong would crack down on the practice in 1975 by setting up government-run lotteries to regulate and compete against illegal private lotteries and allocate the proceeds for charity.
+In early 1985, mainland China authorities in Guangdong province also began to issue lottery tickets across the province, setting a precedent for the first government-run lottery since the founding of the PRC and regulating illegal informal private lottery activities.

 When the Philippines became an American colony, the government cracked down on jueteng.
 In 1907, it was specifically made illegal by the colonial-era Philippine Legislature through Act No. 1757.
 Since independence, various administrations have continued to try different tactics to end the practice, without success.
 Jueteng existed even during the martial law era, although not as openly.
 With the restoration of democracy, jueteng networks quickly expanded and became key sources of political information and support, up to the Presidential level.
 Finances from these networks served as an alternative source of power to state institutions thought still favorable to the martial law era, substituting for expenses that before martial law would have come through party finances.
 This link to power allowed local networks to consolidate into provincial and regional networks.

 Gameplay

 Jueteng is a numbers game.
 Before the game, jueteng solicitors, colloquially known as kubrador (cobrador), collect bets house to house.
 They are supervised by higher level operators known as kabo (cabo), who are responsible for managing operations within a certain community.
 At the top are the bankero (banqueros), also known as kapitalista (capitalistas) or "jueteng lords".

 Some kubrador may also erect stalls or kiosks on the street to attract bettors.
 The bettor picks two numbers from one to thirty-seven (in some versions, thirty-eight).
 Depending on the kubrador, the game either occurs right then and there, or, more commonly, the kubrador will return later with any winnings.